-The SALB was established in terms of the South African Library for the Blind Act of 1998, and is mandated to provide a national library and information service to blind and print-handicapped readers in South Africa.
+The SALB was established in terms of the South African Library for the Blind Act of 1998, and is mandated to provide a national library and information service Official Guide to SOUTH AFRICA to blind and print-handicapped readers in South Africa.
 The SALB receives an operational subsidy from the DSAC.
 It is committed to providing a quality service to meet, as fully as practically possible, the information needs of all South Africans who are blind or print handicapped.